An independent guide to Val Thorens

 Here, you can find out about some of the best off piste itineraries in Val Thorens, and the Belleville Valley.
 There's a section on safety considerations, and details of guides and guidebooks.
-The guide to the itineraries themselves covers Val Thorens and the Belleville Valley.
-It's an overview of some itineraries, but bear in mind it's not a substitute for a detailed guidebook, map, and/or local guide.
+The guide to the itineraries is an overview, but bear in mind it's not a substitute for a detailed guidebook, map, and/or local guide.
 Read about Val Thorens off piste itineraries here.

 If you would like to buy a guide to the itineraries of the Three Valleys, there are two options (both bi-lingual, written in French and English).
 Les Clés des 3 Vallées (The Key to the 3 Valleys) by Didier Givois is a very good, if expensive, book.
 It can often be bought in the resorts of the Three Valleys - for example, it's sometimes available in the gift, card, and book shop in the Péclet centre in Val Thorens.

 Otherwise, the old classic is the Vamos guide, Les 3 Vallées Hors Pistes (The 3 Valleys Off Piste), written by Philippe Baud and Benoit Loucel.
 It is small enough to take with you on a day out, unlike the large, hardback Givois book.
 The latest edition was published in 2004.

 Local instructors and mountain guides know the local area, and have seen the evolution of the snowpack over the winter season.
 They can enable you to have a safer and more enjoyable off piste experience.